zeon-studio/hugoplate/content/english/technical-editing/_index.md

 I always have the latest version of Microsoft Word and Pages, so their native format is always an option, but I'll most likely save your file as a PDF before I start working on it, so I don't change anything by mistake.
 I will send you back a flattened PDF, this way we won't run into any compatibility issues.
 (A flattened PDF just means that you won't be able to move or accidentally delete my comments.
 The quality will be unchanged, you'll still be able to zoom in, select the text, etc.)

-**Do let me know if you'd prefer a different approach,** like using Adobe Reader's markup functionality, or "Track Changes" and commenting in Microsoft Word.
+**Feel free to let me know if you'd prefer a different approach,** like using Adobe Reader's markup functionality, or "Track Changes" and commenting in Microsoft Word.
 I'm used to both.

 During the editing process, I won't change or rewrite the text of your pattern without your knowledge.
 I will give you my notes and suggestions, and you can decide what to incorporate and what not to.